troclaux/todo-project/README.md

     - Test
     - Deploy
         - Include Terraform in Jenkins Pipeline
-- Integrate frontend with backend

 ### In Progress

 ### Done
+- Make Dockerfile for frontend
+- Make Dockerfile for backend
 - Learn basics of Tailwind
 - Learn basics of next.js
 - Learn steps to setup server and DB